iguessthislldo/opendds-devguide-converter/devguide/opendds_idl.rst

-.. _8:

 ###########
 opendds_idl
 ###########

 ::

     opendds_idl is one of the code generators used in the process of building OpenDDS and OpenDDS applications.
 It can be used in a number of different ways to customize how source code is generated from IDL files.
-See section :ref:`2.1.2` for an overview of the default usage pattern.
+See section :ref:`Processing the IDL` for an overview of the default usage pattern.

 The OpenDDS IDL compiler is invoked using the ``opendds_idl`` executable, located in ``$DDS_ROOT/bin/``(on the ``PATH``).
 It parses a single IDL file and generates the serialization and key support code that OpenDDS requires to marshal and demarshal the types described in the IDL file, as well as the type support code for the data readers and writers.